HoldenRiot/getting-started-automation/Recommended-Tutorials.md

-# Recommened Tutorials & Training
+# Onboarding Training Course

-This ReadMe is a list of recommended Tutorials to complete in order.
+This ReadMe is a list of training course material to be completed in order.

-# 1. Onboarding / What is Software Testing?
+# 1. What it means to be a Quality Engineer / What is Testing?
 ### BBST Testing Course by Cam Kaner
 1. [Foundations of Software Testing](http://www.testingeducation.org/BBST/foundations/)
 2. [Bug Advocacy](http://www.testingeducation.org/BBST/bugadvocacy/)